Investigation of sudden death by the coroner

 The coroner will inform the next of kin and, on completion of the investigation, issue a form to the registrar.
 The next of kin can then register the death.

 If the coroner does proceed to an inquest

 Once the inquest is concluded and the cause of death determined, the coroner will inform the registrar and release appropriate papers for the registration of the death.
 The coroner’s officer will keep you informed.

 Relatives do not attend the registration but can obtain certificates if needed.

 You can apply in writing for the certificates which cost £11 each.
 Enclose a cheque or postal order with your application made payable to South Gloucestershire Council.

-Please send your application letter or complete an application form to South Gloucestershire Register Office, Chief Executive and Corporate Resources Department, PO Box 1953, Bristol BS37 0DB.
+Please send your application letter or complete an application form to South Gloucestershire Register Office, Department for Resources and Business Change, PO Box 1953, Bristol BS37 0DE.
 No appointment is necessary when applying for certificates.

 Most contact with the coroner’s service is through a coroner’s officer, who will contact the bereaved and others following a death.
 They will normally advise what steps are being taken by the coroner in connection with the death.

 The Coroners Service for the District of Avon

 Bristol BS48 1UL